Richard Body

 Sometimes you have the glamour of presenting about state-of-the-art modelling at a conference, and sometimes you’ll be lifting the lid on a pipe at a sewage work, but it is always a genuinely interesting job, where you’ll make a difference.

 Are there any projects you are particularly proud of?
 I’m very proud of the work we did on the Littlestock Brook Natural Flood Management model for the Evenlode Catchment Partnership.
 This was a model that allowed the client to evaluate the benefits of natural flood management approaches in the catchment and demonstrate they worked.
-Another project which I found very rewarding was the development of a flood forecasting system in County Cork, Ireland, which I worked on 12 years ago in my previous job.
-Despite my changing jobs I have maintained the responsibility for supporting the system; it continues to operate and provides accurate flood forecasts!
+The project won a Flood and Coast award in 2021.

 In what ways have you had the chance to grow and develop at HR Wallingford?
 In my previous job at a software firm I had the luxury of unlimited processing power, software licences and perfect data.
 Coming to HR Wallingford was a shock when I realised that the real world was far from perfect, so learning to deal with that has been a big part of my development.
 I’ve also had opportunities to do project management as well as delve into areas of the water industry, such as funding, probabilistic modelling etc. that I hadn’t had the chance to do before.
+HR Wallingford also has a significant track record of writing industry guidance so I have had opportunities to steer and shape the industry.

 Can you describe the working culture?
 The people are, on the whole, absolutely lovely and a pleasure to work with.
 People work hard but they are also willing to drop things and help you out when you get stuck.
+Post-covid we’re still a hybrid culture but that’s OK.

 Do you have any advice to people who may want to pursue a career in STEM?
 Do it.
 Sometimes you have the glamour of presenting about state-of-the-art modelling at a conference, and sometimes you’ll be lifting the lid on a pipe at a sewage works… but it is a genuinely interesting job where you’ll make a difference.
 And there is a massive variation on where you can take yourself.
+Also I believe we have a duty to understand our environment and how we interact with it (for better or for worse…)

 What do people need to know about working here?
 You’ll work hard, you’ll find it rewarding, and you’ll make friends.
+And, as per the old cliché, if you put lots in, you’ll get lots out.

 What should potential clients know about working with HR Wallingford?
 We’re responsible for some world leading research and development.
-We’ll be honest with you; we won’t tell you something that you shouldn’t do.
+We’ll be honest with you; we won’t tell you to do something that you shouldn’t do.
 Our engineers and scientists are dedicated in what they do.

 What do you enjoy outside of work?
 Before my eyes went I loved to play cricket; I still coach for my local club.
+I also find it satisfying doing the heavy lifting on my wife’s gardening projects.

 Can you remember the first record/CD/etc you ever bought? (without cringing?)
 One of Brothers in Arms (Dire Straits), the Unforgettable Fire (U2) or Falco 3.
-I think it was the latter but I hope it was the first!
+I think it was the latter but I hope it was the first.
 You can play me out of this world with anything that Mark Knopfler has written.

 Anything else you would like to add?
 Come work with and for us!
 We’re great!